 - Download Controllers for Zoom Rooms and install on your iOS Controller and Scheduling Display, or Android Controller, or Windows Controller.

-- For Zoom Rooms for Mac, use Pairing Code for quick setup, and Activation Code to complete setup.
-For Zoom Rooms for PC, sign in to complete setup.
+- For Zoom Rooms for macOS, use Pairing Code for quick setup, and Activation Code to complete setup.
+For Zoom Rooms for Windows, sign in to complete setup.

 - Choose the default Camera, Microphone, Speaker, and Volume levels.

-*For those that have configured Zoom Rooms prior to November 1, 2015, you can still apply your pro licenses to configure additional rooms.
+*For those that have configured Zoom Rooms prior to November 1, 2015, you can still apply your paid licenses to configure additional rooms.

 Join the 100K+ other members in the Zoom Community!
 Login with your Zoom account credentials and start collaborating.